Dec 28, 2017

 Children and adults from the 400 homes with longtime and easy access to the slope and others arriving in cars have enjoyed sledding here after school and into the night and throughout the day and night on weekends.
 Yet sledding is but one of the attractions of this enduring slope.
 In summer children and teachers from Lehigh Parkway Elementary School have enjoyed a walk down the slope and into the park for a break from book and blackboard.
 Birders, joggers, hikers and others on a leisurely stroll engrossed in their particular interest have found the slope irresistible.

 For a host of others, this opening into the park after a long stretch of woods presents a charming vista and urge to descend.
-Interest is immediately evoked by the sight of a mid-19th century log house (now tenanted by a city employee whose privacy is further enhanced by the closure of the slope) and a historic wagon trail leading past the site of a lime kiln to tillable lands of earlier times.
+Interest is immediately evoked by the sight of a mid-19th century log house and a historic wagon trail leading past the site of a lime kiln to tillable lands of earlier times.

 The view takes in an expanse of meadowlands, now groomed, to the Little Lehigh River and up the western slope to Lehigh Parkway North.
 Indeed, a pleasant view to be esteemed and preserved for generations to come.
 It was distressing on New Year's Day to see a family and their guests intent upon a walk down the slope suddenly stop in amazement and shock as the closure became evident.